paul-nechifor/lemon-cake/readme.md

 ## TODO

-- set variables
+- Use `@` for quoting instead of `'` in Lisp.
-- read variables
+- Set variables.
-- change list type to have `head` and `tail`.
+- Read variables.
-- define `s1 s2 s4 s8 u1 u2 u4 u8` to `signed int 8 bits, ...`
+- Use `'` for strings.
-- use `'` for strings and `"` for quoting.
+- Use unique symbols.
-- use unique symbols.
+- Use the symbol code for hashing.
-- use the symbol code for hashing.
+- Be able to run multiple lines.
-- be able to run multiple lines.
+- Define `s1 s2 s4 s8 u1 u2 u4 u8` to `signed int 8 bits, ...`

 ## Reference